wdj/parse_tables/README.md

 Description
 -----------

-This code parses all .mdb tables relevant to the Generate process that are contained in the mylanguage.mdb file.
+This code parses all .mdb tables relevant to the Generate process that are contained in the mylanguage.mdb and Onto.=logy.mdb files.

 This is a work in progress; some details may not be complete or correct.

-The parsing code for any specific table named "mytable" would be found in the file mytable.py with a relevant class definition.
+The parsing code for any specific table named "mytable" would be found in a file with name similar to mytable.py or ontology\_mytable.py with a relevant class definition.
 Each such class has an "import" function to parse a string representing a table to make a data structure, and an "export" function to reproduce the original string.

 Usage (MacOS)